lsst-dm/dmtn-012/index.rst

 For those who don't care for the gory details, StarFast uses a variant of standard FFT convolution with a PSF to simulate images.
 It plays a few tricks, however, to gain speed and avoid the common aliasing and ringing artifacts common to FFTs.

-The simulated catalogs are gridded without performing a convolution with a PSF in the first step.
+In particular, the simulated catalogs are gridded without performing a convolution with a PSF in the first step.
-Instead, for each pixel (y_i, x_i) in the image plane, the function (sin(-pi * X) / (pi * (x_i - X))) * (sin(-pi * Y) / (pi * (y_i - Y))) is computed for each source with floating point position (Y, X), which yields the identical result as taking the direct Fourier transform of a delta function at (Y, X) followed by an FFT back to the image plane, but without folding.
+Instead, for each pixel in the image plane, the 2D sinc function is computed for each star at its floating-point position, which gives the identical result as taking the direct Fourier transform of a delta function (not centered on a pixel) followed by an FFT back to the image plane, but without folding.
 If multiple images have a star at precisely the same location but with different amplitudes, these "image-space Fourier components" can be re-used with a simple scaling.
-Additionally, because the function falls off as 1 / x_i * y_i off the column and row of pixels that the star lands in, it's value quickly becomes insignificant.
+Additionally, because the function falls off as 1 / x * y off the column and row of pixels that the star lands in, it's value quickly becomes insignificant.
 This means that, for faint stars, we only need to evaluate the function for a small percentage of the total image pixels: for a slice in x over all y, a slice in y for all x, and a small radius of pixels all centered on the star.
 Very bright stars are evaluated separately using all pixels, and at twice the resolution to eliminate FFT artifacts.